patrickpichler/of_bees_and_runtime_security/talk.md

 <!-- overview of how eBPF is used -->

 eBPF programs are event driven and are run, when the kernel passes certain hook points.
-Those hook points can be predefined or, as we later hear, just arbitrary functions.
+These hook points can be predefined or, as we later hear, just arbitrary functions within the Linux kernel.

 <!-- https://ebpf.io/static/b4f7d64d4d04806a1de60126926d5f3a/12151/syscall-hook.png -->

-The code defined for the hook is first compiled down to eBPF bytecode and then run in a special eBPF virtual machine, within the kernel.

 <!-- eBPF Virtual machine -->

+The code defined for the hook is first compiled down to eBPF bytecode.
+When an the program is now first loaded, the Virtual Machine will compile down the byte code to native machine code.
-This Virtual Machine will compile the byte code to native machine code, when an eBPF program is loaded and later executes it.
-Earlier versions of the eBPF VM interpreted the bytecode, instead of compiling it down to native code.
-The bytecode consists of a set of instructions, which act on virtual eBPF registers.
-It is designed to map neatly to common CPU architectures, which reduces the complexity to compile to native code by quite a bit.
+Earlier versions of the eBPF VM interpreted the bytecode instead.
+The bytecode consists of a set of instructions, which act on virtual registers.
+It is designed to map neatly to common CPU architectures, greatly reducing the complexity to compile to native code.

 The virtual machine uses 10 general-purpose 64-bit registers, numbered 0 to 9.
 It is important to note, that those registers are purely virtual and implemented in software.
 REG-0 holds the return value of a function.
 REG-1 to REG-5 are used to pass in arguments to functions called in the program.
 REG-6 to REG-9 do not have any other special meaning.
-Register 10 is used as a stack frame pointer, which can only be read.
+There is also a special Register 10 which is used as a read-only stack frame pointer.

-eBPF instructions are represented inside the kernel via the `bpf_insn` struct, defined in the BPF header file and looks like the following
+eBPF instructions are represented inside the kernel via the `bpf_insn` struct, defined in the BPF header file.
+It looks like the following

 ```c
 struct bpf_insn {